https://www.deakin.edu.au/__data/assets/image/0010/2455669/34559_bachelor-of-nutrition-science_dietetics-pathway_hero.jpg

 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course at Deakin University, or four credit points, whichever is the greater.

-You can also refer to the Recognition of Prior Learning System which outlines the credit that may be granted towards a Deakin University degree and how to apply for credit.
+You can also refer to the recognition of prior learning (RPL) system which outlines the credit that may be granted towards a Deakin University degree and how to apply for credit.

-We strongly recommend that any students wishing to apply for this course complete the approved Master of Dietetics prerequisite units at Deakin, rather than applying for Recognition of Prior Learning (RPL) after completing similar units from other universities.
+We strongly recommend that any students wishing to apply for this course complete the approved Master of Dietetics prerequisite units at Deakin, rather than applying for Recognition of prior learning (RPL) after completing similar units from other universities.
 You can find detailed information on the course entry requirements and frequently asked questions relating to the Master of Dietetics here.

 The reason for this is that the process for assessing eligibility of a unit for RPL is different to assessing the eligibility of a unit to meet prerequisites.
 There may be instances where a student receives RPL for one of the approved Deakin prerequisite units, however the unit is not considered to have met the Master of Dietetics prerequisites.